kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

 ## Ignoring Tlogs and SCT Verification

-Cosign uses rekor, a transparency log service to store signatures.
-In Cosign 2.0 verifies rekor entries for both key-based and identity-based signing.
-To disable this set `ignoreTlog: true` in kyverno policies:
+Cosign uses Rekor, a transparency log service to store signatures.
+In Cosign 2.0 verifies Rekor entries for both key-based and identity-based signing.
+To disable this set `ignoreTlog: true` in Kyverno policies:

 ```yaml
 verifyImages: